Based on the past two decades, virtual reality has been the type of technology always appears to have a bright future.

 This situation commences the process for a compliance officer who has to search other records in a bid to determine the scope and size of the problem at hand.

-Unlike the current systems, extended reality tools are able to identify numerous things instantly including the trader, everyone he has been in contact with, and all the trades conducted in the recent years among others.
+Unlike the current systems, extended reality tools are able to identify numerous things instantly including the trader, everyone he has been in contact with, and all the trades conducted in recent years among others.

 Consequently, all these cases are displayed in a graphic format, which makes it easy to identify anomalies.